 Electric Vehicles vs Internal Combustion Engines (ICEs)

-Purchase price.
+Purchase Price

-Refuel time is longer.
+Refuel Time is Longer

-Vehicle Size.
+Vehicle Range

 Summary